Also see:

 Ridge and hip tiles should be mechanically fixed with self-sealing non-ferrous fixings into timber battens, and have a nominal joint thickness of 10mm where wet bedded.

-Wet bedded ‘baby’ hip/ridge tiles to low level roofs, such as those over porches and ground floor bay windows, may be bedded using mortar only, subject to self-weight being sufficient to resist the wind loads, in accordance with BS 5534 (Annex H).
-Where no wind uplift calculation is provided, baby hip/ridge tiles should be mechanically fixed, in accordance with manufacturer’s recommendations.
+Wet bedded ‘baby’ hip/ridge tiles to low-level roofs, such as those over porches and ground floor bay windows, may be bedded using mortar only, subject to self-weight being sufficient to resist the wind loads, in accordance with BS 5534 (Annex H).
+Where no wind uplift calculation is provided, baby hip/ridge tiles should be mechanically fixed, in accordance with manufacturers' recommendations.

-Where proprietary dry fixed, ridge and hip systems are used, they should conform to BS 8612 and be installed in accordance with manufacturers requirements.
+Where proprietary dry fixed ridge and hip systems are used, they should conform to BS 8612 and be installed in accordance with manufacturers' requirements.

-Where proprietary dry verge systems are used, they should conform to BS 8612 and be installed in accordance with manufacturers requirements.
+Where proprietary dry verge systems are used, they should conform to BS 8612 and be installed in accordance with manufacturers' requirements.

 Unless a proprietary dry verge system or cloaked verge is used, tiles should be bedded into a 100mm wide bed of mortar on an undercloak of fibre-cement board, plain tile or slate.
 Undercloaks should be a minimum 150mm wide and laid face down.
 Plain tiles should not be used as an undercloak below 30°pitch or on a bargeboard.

-Undercloak should be:
+Undercloaks should be:

-- fixed in accordance with manufacturer’s recommendations
+- fixed in accordance with manufacturers' recommendations

 - installed to a true line

-- bedded on roofing mortar and struck off flush with the external surface of the wall (alternatively, a suitable exterior grade bedding sealant should be used in accordance with the manufacturer’s recommendations)
+- bedded on roofing mortar and struck off flush with the external surface of the wall (alternatively, a suitable exterior grade bedding sealant should be used in accordance with the manufacturers' recommendations)

 - securely nailed to a true line where a bargeboard is used.